uptane/uptane.github.io/docs/deployment/best-practices.md

 The keywords REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC2119](https://uptane.github.io/papers/uptane-standard.2.0.0.html#RFC2119).
 Given the importance of interpreting these terms correctly, we present these definitions here.
 Note that when referring to actions in the Standard that mandate compliance, the word SHALL will be used, rather than the word MUST.

-*SHALL* This word or the term "REQUIRED" mean that the definition is an absolute requirement of the specification.
+*SHALL* This word or the term "REQUIRED" means that the definition is an absolute requirement of the specification.

 *SHALL NOT* This phrase means that the definition is an absolute prohibition of the specification.